 The investment in the Delta ModTech machine was a significant one, especially since Boyd did not have full capacity to justify the purchase.
 They were banking on a “build it and they will come” model.

 Boyd’s risk tolerance extended beyond simply dollars.
 They had to send their own engineers to Delta to learn the operational aspects of the machine, and to determine if the stackable product could truly be produced.

 “We really started from scratch,” Snedeker said.
 “It’s been quite a learning curve.”

 “The Next Ten Years Will Be Very Interesting.”

-The innovation that Action has pioneered is opening eyes across many different industries.
+The innovation that Boyd has pioneered is opening eyes across many different industries.
 They’re prompting a shift from a paradigm where components are cut separately overseas because of cheap labor, and then assembled here in a sophisticated package.

 “When it comes to the adhesive, we are producing a highly functional, high-tolerance part,” Anderson said.

 And where will this lead?
 “There seems to be ample opportunity, with products like mobile phones, tablets, and laptops, as well as electric cars,” said Snedeker.
 “Everything will need circuit boards, and the question of heat dispersion and light enhancement will need to be answered over and over again.”